Modern Slavery

 University communications for suppliers and partners

-In accordance with the University's Procurement Procedure, the University will maintain a fair, equitable and non-discriminatory process for addressing Complaints and concerns raised about University Procurement activities in accordance with the UniSQ Complaint Management Framework.
+In accordance with the University's Procurement Procedure, the University will maintain a fair, equitable and non-discriminatory process for addressing complaints and concerns raised about University procurement activities in accordance with the UniSQ Complaint Management Framework.

 The following Frequently Asked Questions (FAQs) are available to support the University's suppliers and partners.